 The Supakit harness is designed to fit your cat snugly and securely.
 Here's how to achieve that perfect fit!

-First, adjust the front and back straps until the harness is nice and snugly fitting - you want to be able to fit one fingertip only between your cat and their harness when they are in neutral standing position.
+To maximise your cat’s comfort and safety, you want to ensure a snug fit!
+Adjust the front and back straps until the harness feels nice and secure - you want to be able to fit one fingertip only between your cat and their harness when they are in neutral standing position.
 Make sure that the back straps pass behind (not over) your cat's front elbows.

 Achieving a good snug fit is important for escape proofing but also comfiest for your cat (the less they can feel the harness slide across their fur as they move, the more relaxed they'll be!).

 Remember to adjust both left and right sides of the straps equally so that the harness stays centered on your cat's body.

 Every cat is different, and some breeds may have a slightly different shape to others.
 However, there are some ways to tell if you’ve achieved the perfect harness fit…